Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Capital One credit cards for fair or poor credit can be a solid starting point for getting your finances in order.
 This is especially true if you’ve had financial difficulties in the past — like defaults on your payments or bankruptcies — or if you’re a student getting a first credit card.

-If you can’t get approval for any of these cards, you may want to shop for credit cards like Capital One.
-In this case, here’s what to look for:
+If you can’t get approval for any of these cards, you may want to shop for credit cards similar to those offered by Capital One.
+In this case, you’ll want to carefully look at the following factors when comparing your options:

-- Reports to credit bureaus.
+- Reports to all three major credit bureaus.
 Make sure the card provider reports your card activity to all three credit bureaus — Experian, Equifax and TransUnion.
+Aside from good credit practices, this is the best way to ensure your credit score improves as quickly as possible.

 If you have poor or fair credit, consider applying for a Capital One credit card.
-Your options include a secured credit card, a student card, a business card, a cashback card and no-annual-fee cards.
+Your options are much more varied compared to those offered by other issuers and include a secured credit card, a student card, a business card, a cashback card and no-annual-fee cards.

 Frequently asked questions